Darthan184/Custom-Challenges-SFS1/README.md

 * Only used for stepType="Impact".
 The mimimum velocity at impact in m/s.

 "minHeight" : {string value with units} (default "")
 * Only used for stepType="Height".
-The minimum altitude to be reached (useful for launches)
+The minimum altitude to be reached  (use a low value, e.g. 100, to detect a launch)

 "maxHeight" : {string value with units} (default "")
 * Only used for stepType="Height".
 The maximum altitude to be reached  (useful for flybys)

 "minMass" : {double value} (default double.NaN)
 * Used for stepType="Height","Land","Orbit","CustomOrbit", "Any_Landmarks".
 The minimum rocket mass in tonnes.